Category Applications

 3D printed organ being bioprinted in a sterile laboratory with a bio-printer, using green lasers to fuse layers of bio-polymer into a liver model.

 What are 3D Bioprinting and Biofabrication?
-Tissue engineering aims to create new tissue structures to repair damaged tissues or organs.
-However, traditional tissue engineering methods have struggled to achieve clinical success in processes requiring complex production or repair due to…
+Tissue engineering—encompassing the development of 3D printed organs and other tissue structures—aims to repair damaged tissues or organs.
+However, traditional tissue engineering methods have struggled to achieve clinical success in processes requiring complex production…

 The Use of 3D Printing in Robotics and Automation Technologies